Tejachennuru/Reachinbox-onebox-email-aggregator/README.md

 The server will start on http://localhost:3000

 Notes:

-- Initial sync is limited to the last 10 emails to avoid AI rate limits.
+- Initial sync is limited to the last 30 emails to avoid AI rate limits.
 - New emails are processed in real time via IMAP IDLE.
-- Slack notifications are concise (From, Subject, View Email).
-- Generic webhooks carry a trimmed body and omit large HTML.

 ## Email Account Configuration